 Yes, allergy to venom is not a contraindication to the Pfizer/BioNTech or the AstraZeneca or Moderna COVID-19 vaccines.

-12) I have previously experienced immediate onset anaphylaxis to a food/medicine/vaccine.
+12) I have previously experienced immediate onset anaphylaxis to a food/identified medicine.
 Can I have a COVID-19 vaccination?

-The latest information in the Green Book states :-
+The latest information in the Green Book states vaccination can proceed as normal in individuals who have had:-